nahid/talk/README.md

 ![Talk Screenshot](http://i.imgur.com/ELqGVrx.png?1 "Talk Conversation System")

+### Features

+* Head to head messaging
+* Creating new conversation
+* Message threads with latest one
+* View conversations by user id or conversation id
+* Support pagination in threads and messages
+* Delete(soft delete) message from both end.
+Sender and receiver can delete their message from their end.
+* Permanent delete message
+* Mark message as seen
+* Only participant can view or access there message or message threads

 ### Installation

-Talk is a Laravel package so you can install it via composer.
+Talk is a Larravel package so you can install it via composer.
 Run this command in your terminal from your project directory.

 ```
 composer require nahid/talk